AaronRohrbacher/MOVE/README.md

 - Save window positions and sizes for all open applications
 - Applications holding a window position in a layout are automatically reopened.
-- Restore entire window layouts instantly (actually relatively slowly as it stands)
+- Restore entire window layouts instantly (actually relatively slowly as it stands).
+Customize hotkeys (such as cmd + U) for on-the-fly layout restoration.
 - Optional desktop icon positions - keep files you need close for the task you're doing.
+(Not supported in MacOS 26, feature may go away).
 - Multiple saved layouts
 - Hotkey programming directly in the layout list.
-- Initial grid system.
-Customiztion coming to the next release!
-Stay tuned!
+- Tiling solution.
+Move windows to a grid of 4, 8, or 12 (naming under reconsideration).
+Choose "Upper," "Middle," or "Lower" to allow only one row (divided by the number of tiles selected - needs some TLC here, but it's working well.
+Next on my list.)
+- MOVE can now live in the menu bar, or in the dock.
+Up to you.

 ## Requirements

 - macOS (requires Accessibility permissions).
-Tested only on 26 thus far - I'm a Swift newb, learning how to branch across versions in testing.
-Fuller support promised and coming soon.
+Tested only on 26 thus far
 ## Installation

 Coming Soon to the Mac App Store, in the Releases section here, or grab the source code and have a hay day!
 Contributions are welcome!
 As mentioned, the codebase is somewhat brute-force.
 I'd love some input on proper APIs for these tasks that I have fallbacks for.